Learning by training: emergent return-point memory from cyclically tuning disordered sphere packings: Introduction

-We study such memory formation in the context of athermal disordered sphere packings, which we optimize, or ``train,'' to control their elastic constants~\cite{zu2024designing-57d,zu2025fully-43b}.
-We systematically alter the environment by cyclically changing the target elastic constant between two chosen values.
-We find that the system often falls into an absorbing manifold, returning to the same state after every cycle~\cite{hirsch1977invariant}.
+We study such{} memory formation in the context of athermal disordered sphere packings, which we optimize, or ``train,'' to control their elastic constants~\cite{zu2024designing-57d,zu2025fully-43b}.
+We systematically alter the environment by cyclically changing the target elastic constant between two chosen values{, which we refer to as the training range.} We find that the system often falls into an absorbing manifold, returning to the same state after every cycle~\cite{hirsch1977invariant}.
 However, this manifold is only marginally absorbing, meaning that the system does not return to the same state if trained outside of the initial training range.
-The fact that the system finds a marginally absorbing manifold (MAM) allows one to ``read out'' both ends of the training range, meaning that the system has stored this information in memory.
-We then present a general mechanism for the formation of MAMs based on discontinuities in the gradient of the quantity being trained.
-This theory is not specific to our system and has the potential to explain nontrivial learning caused by training in a changing environment in a wide range of settings.
+The fact that the system finds a marginally absorbing manifold (MAM) allows one to ``read out'' both ends of the training range, meaning that the system has stored this information in memory.{, but that this manifold is only marginally absorbing: training remains reversible within the original range, but not if the target is driven beyond it.
+This allows both ends of the training range to be read out, indicating that the system has stored them in memory.} We then present a general mechanism for the formation of MAMs based on discontinuities in the gradient of the quantity being trained.
+This theory{mechanism} is not specific to our system and has the potential to explain nontrivial learning caused by training in a changing environment in a wide range of settings.{sphere packings and provides a route to nontrivial memory formation under changing environments in a broad class of systems.}